IAmLokken/DeepDungeonOverlay/README.md

 # Installation of DDO

-1. Within the OverlayPlugin create a new min-parse overlay.
+1. Within the OverlayPlugin create a new overlay by pressing the 'New' Button above the output log.
 2. Name the overlay.
 You can name it anything you like.
 3. Select 'Custom' from the Preset dropdown.
 4. Select 'Miniparse' from the Type dropdown.